limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ### Password Reset Page

-Well, the page looked like your normal password reset page.
+Well, the page looks like your normal password reset page.
 If you know the email address and the username, you'll be able to reset the password.

 ![reset.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-8.png)